Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ### Success End Condition

-A report of the population of people, people living in cities, and people not living in cities in each country is available.
+A report of the population of people living in cities, and people not living in cities in each country is available.

 ### Primary Actor